bcronje/docs/docs/kb/windows-firewall-classifies-enclave-interface-as-public.md

     #16      Ganymede Robotics      enclavetap6     Enclave Virtual Network Port #2     {64CBD519-E5AA-469B-9C14-74C8777E1C45}
     ```

-3. Choose the appropriate Enclave network interface and run `Get-NetConnectionProfile -InterfaceAlias "Universe"` and check the `NetworkCategory` value.
+3. Choose the appropriate Enclave network interface and run `Get-NetConnectionProfile -InterfaceAlias "Universe"` to check the `NetworkCategory` value.
 Be sure to use the correct `Net Connection Id` value in place of `Universe` if your adapter has a different name.

     ```
     Name             : Network 2